 Amazon Web Services

 Looking for experts in Amazon Web Services?
-Blueberry has the skills to design your application.
+Blueberry has the skills to build your serverless application.

 Amazon Web Services (AWS) is a platform for cloud computing over the Web.
 AWS has a natural appeal for business projects, but has also been successfully used for applications in scientific and state contexts, some of which provide excellent demonstrations of what can be done in the cloud.